jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ## Hit em' in the Mouth
 - The party pairs off and ties themselves together with rope just in case something bad happens.
 Skógur with his nasty feet and low strength is the only one left out but hopefully he can move swiftly to get around any dangerous situations.
-- As we approach we notice that the mouth is indeed a mouth and it belongs to a stupidly large frog.
+- As the party approaches the mouf they notice that is is indeed a mouth and it belongs to a stupidly large frog.
-- Planning out how we get around the frog Skógur cautiously grabs a handful of rats be their tails between each of his fingers as bait.
+- Planning out how we get around the frog Skógur cautiously grabs a handful of rats by their tails lacing them between each of his fingers as bait.
-- Slowly but surely the party walks forward towards the frog and when trying to pass by Skógur puts one of the rats he picked up on the end of his quarterstaff and puts it in front of the large mouth while trying to sneak by.
+- Slowly but surely the party walks forward towards the frog and when trying to pass by Skógur puts one of the rats he picked up on the end of his quarterstaff putting it in front of the large mouth.
-- It chomps down and almost takes the staff away showing in the process it knows there are more than just measly rats to eat and there is a better meal sifting through the water.
+- It chomps down and almost takes the staff away showing in the process it knows there are more than just measly rats to eat and a better meal is sifting through the water.
 - This dude is dangerous but Pan has a plan and successfully animal handles the frog to give us passage by it.
+Suck it.
 - As we pass we notice the water gets deeper as it descends down a few steps kind of like a nightmare swimming pool with no room to poke your head up for air.
 - Pan goes ahead into the water and gets got by a humongous toad which swallows (kinda, more grappled by it) even after successfully animal handling the smaller lad before.
 - Able to see the distress under the water Skógur dives in after Pan to save her but on Freya's turn she is able to get Pan out of the clutches of the Giant Toad's mouth.
 Skógur looks a bit f'd here boys and girls but thankfully at least Pan is out of the water.
-If she had been in the Toad's mouth any longer (10 HP of damage for each turn) we may have had our first campaign casualty.
+If she had been in the Toad's mouth any longer _(10 HP of damage for each turn)_ we may have had our first campaign casualty.
-  - FYI, swim is distance is your speed divided by 2.
-Holding your breath is a +1 constitution modifier.
+  - **FYI, swim is distance is your speed divided by 2.
+Holding your breath is a +1 constitution modifier**.
   - Since we are in water weapon effectiveness and spells that are counter intuitive to the situation are at the least at disadvantage.
 - Skógur is able to escape unscathed from the Giant Toad but Virra after going after the big lad is swallowed by it.
 Some cats can't catch a break.
 - After seeing Pan's near death experience the party throws away their fears and dives in to save Virra.